 Energy Efficiency Considerations

-- Single- glazed: While these often have a more traditional feel to them, they are not ideal for energy efficiency.
+- Single-glazed: While these often have a more traditional feel to them, they are not ideal for energy efficiency.
 They provide very little in the way of insulation and almost no protection from harmful UV rays.
 That means that you’ll be limited in the amount of time that you get to spend in your sunroom.

-- Double-glazed: Perhaps the most common type of glass for any window in a family home, double-glazing simply means two panes of glass instead of one.
+- Double-glazed: Perhaps the most common type of glass for any window in a family home, double-glazing, means two panes of glass instead of one.
 Between those two panes, you will find a space filled with gas or air.
 This provides a huge boost in insulation and can save you a significant portion of your heating bill.

-- Triple- glazed: By far the most expensive option, triple-glazing gives you maximum energy efficiency.
+- Triple- glazed: By far, the most expensive option, triple-glazing, gives you maximum energy efficiency.
 That means that paying the higher cost means that they will pay for themselves much more quickly.

 Don’t forget that while you might simply be thinking of how you’ll be using your sunroom in the peak of summer, you can also get a lot of joy from it in the winter as well.
 In Charleston, we have some stunning winter views, and if you get the right glass in your sunroom, you’ll be able to sit back and relax with a hot chocolate (or brandy) and enjoy the snowfall without feeling the chill.

 - Hinged Windows: You can choose from casement hinged windows or awning style.
 There are two noticeable differences in these two different hinge designs.
-Awning windows in a sunroom have the hinges at the top, which makes it easy to prevent rain from getting inside while also allowing warm summer air to escape.
+Awning windows in a sunroom have hinges at the top, making it easy to prevent rain from getting inside while also allowing warm summer air to escape.
 Casement windows are a popular choice largely because they allow you to have plenty of fresh air blowing through your sunroom, and thanks to their lower hinges are easy to open and close.

 - Bay/Bow Windows: The best thing about these window types isn’t that you get a much more expansive view (although that helps).
 Rather, you may want to look at bay or bow windows if you want to extend your sunroom a little more and give your family somewhere sedate to sit and relax.